processone/rtb/README.md

 - **scenario**: `string()`

   The benchmarking scenario to use.
-Only `xmpp` is supported.

-- **domain**: `string()`

-  The option is used for setting a namepart of an XMPP address and, if option `servers` is not defined, to resolve the IP address and the port number (via DNS SRV lookup) of the server to connect.
+The only possible value so far is `xmpp`.

 - **interval**: `non_neg_integer()`